JohnnyHendrix/Vorlesungen/ACS/acs_summary_short.md

 ## 4 Attribute based Access Control (ABAC)

-- **ABAC**

-  - A logical access control methology where authorisation is determined to **perfomr a set of operations by evaluating attributes associated with the subject, object, requestd operations, and, in some cases environment conditions against policy**, rules or relationships that describe the allowable operations for a given set of attributes*
+- **ABAC:** A logical access control methology where authorisation is determined to **perfom a set of operations by evaluating attributes associated with the subject, object, requestd operations, and, in some cases environment conditions against policy**, rules or relationships that describe the allowable operations for a given set of attributes

   - Current status
   - Architecture